Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 Symptoms of diastasis recti can be both physical and psychological.
 Physically, individuals may notice a gap between their abdominal muscles, lower back pain, and poor posture.
 This condition can also cause pelvic floor issues, which further complicate the recovery process.

 Diastasis recti causes the linea alba, the connective tissue linking the left and right rectus abdominis muscles, to stretch.
 In severe cases, the gap between the separated tummy muscles can become quite wide.
-This not only affects appearance but also functional strength, making it crucial to address the condition promptly.
+This not only affects appearance but also functional strength, making it crucial to treat the condition promptly.

 How to Diagnose Diastasis Recti